-Sudden unexpected infant death (SUID) is defined as “a death occurring suddenly in a child under 1 year of age, when nothing in the child’s known history could have predicted it”.
+Sudden unexpected death in infancy (SUDI) is defined as “a death occurring suddenly in a child under 1 year of age, when nothing in the child’s known history could have predicted it”.
 In France, the Haute Autorité de Santé (HAS) has set the upper age limit at 2 years.
-The study population of the feench SUID registry is made up of all children aged 0 to 23 months:
+The study population of the french registry of SUDI is made up of all children aged 0 to 23 months:

 - who died in France in the context of unexpected infant death